IBricchi/GamblingFPGAs/hardware/readme.md

 Only the minimum required files are included in the repo so to set everything up a few files need to be compiled on your system.

-1. Open quartus, select open project, and select the bdf file in /hardware/Golden_Top
+1. Open Quartus, select open project, and select the bdf file in /hardware/FPGA
 2. In files you should see a qsys file, double click on that, and compile to HDL
 3. From here you can program you device
 4. Open eclipse tools for nios2
-5. You'll have to create a workspace
-    - I recomened making a folder called workspace in /hardware, it will be fully ignored by git
+5. For the workspace I recomend selecting /hardware/workspace it has .gitignore setup to ignore almost everything
-6. Copy the socpinfo file from /hardware/Golden_Top/nios_accelerometer/ into your workspace
+6. Copy the sopcinfo file from /hardware/FPGA/ into the workspace folder
 7. Create new 'NIOS II Application and BSP from Template'
     - Select SOPC file to be the sopcinfo file you copied
-    - Select name to fpga or whatever you prefer (will be ignored in git anyway)
+    - Set name to whatever you want (setting it to fpga is recomeded)
     - From project template select hello Wolrd
-    - Replace the hello_world.c file in your workspace with the one from /hardware/Golden_Top/hello_world.c
+    - Copy the contents of hardware/workspace/hello_world.c into the hello_world.c file in your eclipse project.
+(If you've set it up as recomended, with the project name fpga, you can run ./workspace/srctoproj.sh to automate this)

 Now you should be able to run the project